Las Vegas investigation finds more weapons, but no motive

 "Some people didn't believe it was real.
 Some people thought it was fireworks.
 Some people thought it was a speaker," Rusty Dees, a survivor told Tapper.
 "Some people were in shock."

 Dees and Caren Mansholt were just right of the stage when they heard the shots.
-At first, Mansholt thought it was fireworks, but saw nothing in the sky.
+At first, Mansholt said she thought it was fireworks, but saw nothing in the sky.
 Once they started realizing that it was gunfire, Mansholt tried to hide herself under a seat.

 "On the main floor, everyone was covering but there was no cover, they were all exposed," Dees said.
 "So, you didn't know if somebody was shot or if they were laying down."